RodrigoSousa497/HabitTracker/docs/global-artifacts/Readme.md

 # Global Artifacts Folder

-This folder contains all the global artifacts for your project, split by each implementation phase.
+This folder contains all the global artifacts of the project, split by each implementation phase.

 [Glossary](01.requirements-engineering/glossary.md)